 - Transformation: digestion makes nutrients for the Blood by transforming the food intake

 - Transformation: by combining nutritive Qi with the Qi from the Lungs (air), it produces the nutrients for all the internal organs and the Blood

 - Transportation: Spleen moves Qi upwards so that the nutrients reach the Lung Qi and the organs

-- Keeps everything in its place: just like Earth holds everything in place, Spleen holds the internal organs in their proper place inside the chest cavity, including the Blood in the vessels
+- Keeps everything in its place: just like Earth holds everything in place, Spleen holds the internal organs in their proper place inside the chest cavity, the muscles on the bones and the Blood in the vessels

-Given its responsibilities, the Spleen system governs over the following areas:
+Given its responsibilities, the Earth system governs over the following areas:

 - Production and quality of Blood

 - The mouth, the tongue and the sense of taste

 - Intellectual activities, reasoning processes, memorising, logic and critical thinking